-Exotheology, like Peter and the pagans, Paul III and the native populations, Francis and the Martians, looks at the incredible advances in astronomy and physics and at a limitless universe and pushes us to imagine beyond our own limitations of God’s majesty, influence, and creation.
-If pagan Greeks sought baptism from Peter, natives of Asia, Africa, and the Americas sought it from sixteenth-century missionaries, or Martians might seek it from Pope Francis, and we are not to “close the doors” to the radical work of the Holy Spirit in these cases, so exotheology urges us to go “beyond the limits” of our narrow understanding of a divinely created universe and to glorify our God whose reach is unimaginable.
+Exotheology, like Peter and the pagans, Paul III and the native populations, Francis and the Martians, looks at the incredible advances in astronomy and physics and at a limitless universe and pushes us to reimagine God and God’s merciful love beyond the limits of what is already known.
+If pagan Greeks sought baptism from Peter, natives of Asia, Africa, and the Americas sought it from sixteenth-century missionaries, or Martians might seek it from Pope Francis, and we are not to “close the doors” to the radical work of the Holy Spirit in these cases, so exotheology urges us to go “beyond the limits” of our narrow understanding of a divinely created universe and to give glory to our God whose reach is unimaginable.

 If you choose to read The Sparrow I highly recommend that you also read its sequel, Children of God.